 The fissure or slit at the top of the plant is the division of the two leaves.
 There is no stem as such, but rather the taproot joins abruptly at the base of the leaves.

-The structure of the plant reveals to the imagination the harsh environment in which Lithops live: the scarcity of water demands that young plants limited to only two leaves and a root system, as more extravagant growth would only serve to wastewater.
+The structure of the plant reveals to the imagination the harsh environment in which Lithops live.
+Because the scarcity of water requires that young plants limited to only two leaves and a root system, as more extravagant growth would only serve to wastewater.

 The leaves are thick to store enough water for the plants to survive for months without rain.
 The plants are small and keep a low profile to minimize the effect of the intense heat and light of their climate.

 Lithops disguise themselves as rocks for other purposes.
 Succulents are most attractive to animals because they store lots of water, so they are predated upon to slake thirst.